 Catalytic converters are regularly the target of theft, leaving you with a loud-sounding car when you head out to work the next morning.
 Can you drive without a catalytic converter in this situation, or do you need to wait until you get it replaced?

-In this guide, we answer the mechanical and legal aspects of driving without the cat.
-We also talk about what happens when you drive without it and show you how to protect the catalytic converter from theft.
+In this guide, I answer the mechanical and legal aspects of driving without the cat.
+I also talk about what happens when you drive without it, and show you how to protect the catalytic converter from theft.

 Can You Drive Without a Catalytic Converter?